Life in the world's wettest place.

 Mawsynram (Ấn Độ), ngôi làng nắm giữ kỷ lục về lượng mưa trung bình hàng năm cao nhất thế giới

-Mawsynram is located in the state of Meghalaya – meaning “abode of clouds” in Sanskrit – and indeed, the area seems to be covered in steam all year round.
-The village sits at an altitude of about 1,400 meters above sea level, right on the edge of the Shillong plateau, which borders the lowlands of Bangladesh.
-This is the key to Mawsynram’s status as the “capital of rain”.
+Mawsynram is located in the state of Meghalaya – which in Sanskrit means “dwelling place of clouds” – and indeed, the area seems to be shrouded in mist year-round.
+The village sits at an altitude of approximately 1,400 meters above sea level, right on the edge of the Shillong Plateau, bordering the lowlands of Bangladesh.
+This is the key reason why Mawsynram is known as the “rain capital”.

-The southwest monsoon from June to September carries huge amounts of moisture from the Bay of Bengal.
-When these moist winds collide with the high mountain walls of the Shillong plateau, they are forced uphill, condensing and dumping torrential rains.
-This type of rain is called orographic rainfall, and Mawsynram is one of the world’s most spectacular examples.
+The Southwest monsoon, from June to September, carries enormous amounts of moisture from the Bay of Bengal.
+When these humid winds collide with the high mountain walls of the Shillong Plateau, they are forced upwards, causing condensation and resulting in torrential rains.
+This type of rainfall is called orographic rainfall, and Mawsynram is one of the best examples in the world.

-According to the Guinness Book of World Records, the average annual rainfall in Mawsynram is 11,873 mm.
-In particular, in June 2022, a new record was set when in just one day, the village received 1,004 mm of rain - a figure that far exceeds the annual average for many places in the world.
+According to the Guinness World Records, the average annual rainfall in Mawsynram is 11,873 mm.
+Notably, in June 2022, a new record was set when the village experienced 1,004 mm of rain in a single day – a figure far exceeding the annual average for many places around the world.

 Nếu so với một quốc gia ôn đới tại châu Âu như Ba Lan, nơi có lượng mưa trung bình chỉ khoảng 600–700 mm/năm, thì Mawsynram đang hứng chịu lượng mưa gấp gần 20 lần

-Compared to a temperate European country like Poland, where the average rainfall is only about 600–700 mm/year, Mawsynram is experiencing nearly 20 times more rain.
+Compared to a temperate European country like Poland, which receives an average of only about 600–700 mm of rainfall per year, Mawsynram is experiencing nearly 20 times more rain.

-Rain has long been a normal part of life for the people of Mawsynram.
-They have learned to live with the long rains, lasting from month to month.
-All activities, from eating, moving to production, are closely linked to the rainy season.
+For a long time, rain has been a more normal occurrence than a meal for the people of Mawsynram.
+The locals have learned to live in harmony with the long, continuous rains that last from month to month.
+All aspects of their lives, from eating and traveling to production, are closely tied to the rainy season.

-Before the rainy season begins, families are busy preparing.
-They repair their roofs, often covered with hay, not only for insulation but also to reduce the noise of rain hitting the metal roof.
-However, heavy rains can wash away the hay, so roof maintenance is a familiar “household chore.”
-People also stock up on food, fuel and firewood, as going out to shop is almost impossible during the peak season from June to August.
+Before the rainy season arrives, families are busy preparing.
+They repair their roofs, often thatched with dry grass, not only for insulation but also to reduce the noise of rain hitting the corrugated iron roof.
+However, heavy rain can wash away the grass, so roof maintenance is a familiar household chore.
+People also stock up on food, fuel, and firewood, as going out to shop is almost impossible during the peak season from June to August.

 Trang thông tin du lịch và phong cách sống Travellive+